 Black Hole (off)

-Yes, this reversi online game includes a "Hotseat" mode (can be found in the game options) that disables the AI opponent, allowing you to play against friends on the same device.
+Yes.
+This Reversi online page includes a Hotseat mode in the game options, which disables the AI and lets two people play on the same device.

 We are Pleeq Software, a dedicated duo of brothers, Alexander Deplov and Dmitry Deplov.
-We built this reversi online game for board game lovers.
-Since 2013, we have also been developing an iOS version of the game, called Fresh Reversi.
+We built this browser-based Reversi game for board game lovers who want a fast, clean web version without a download.
+Since 2013, we have also been developing an iOS version of the game, called Fresh Reversi, for players who want the app experience too.